kr-colab/disperseNN2/docs/source/vignette.rst

 2. Preprocessing
 ----------------

 Next, we preprocess the input for ``disperseNN2``.
 Assume we have a sample of 97 individuals from different locations, and 25,000 SNPs.

-And we will take 10 repeated samples from each tree sequences, for a total of 1,000 training datasets (100 tree sequences, 10 samples from each)
+We will take 10 repeated samples from each tree sequences, to get a total of 1,000 training datasets (100 tree sequences, 10 samples from each).
+Our strategy for this is to use 10 different preprocess commands, each with a different random number seed.

 .. code-block:: bash

+		for i in {1..10}
+		do
-		python disperseNN2.py \
+		    echo "python disperseNN2.py \
 		                 --out temp_wd/vignette/output_dir \
 				 --preprocess \
 				 --num_samples 10 \
 				 --num_snps 25000 \
 				 --n 97 \
-                       --seed 1 \
+				 --seed $i \
 				 --edge_width 1.5 \
 				 --tree_list temp_wd/vignette/tree_list.txt \
-                       --target_list temp_wd/vignette/target_list.txt
+				 --target_list temp_wd/vignette/target_list.txt" \
+		    >> temp_wd/vignette/preprocess_commands.txt
+		done
+		parallel -j 2 < temp_wd/vignette/preprocess_commands.txt

 .. note::